^^ Back to top

-Medications called clomifene and metformin are usually the first treatments used for women with PCOS who are trying to get pregnant.
-These medications encourage the monthly release of an egg from the ovaries (ovulation).
-You may be offered one of the medications or both together.
+A medication called clomifene is usually the first treatment recommended for women with PCOS who are trying to get pregnant.
+Clomifene encourages the monthly release of an egg from the ovaries (ovulation).

-If you are unable to get pregnant despite taking clomifene and/or metformin, a different type of medication called gonadotrophins may be recommended.
-However, there's a risk this medication may overstimulate your ovaries and lead to multiple pregnancies.
+If you're unable to get pregnant despite taking clomifene and/or metformin, a different type of medication called gonadotrophins may be recommended.
+However, there's a risk that this medication may overstimulate your ovaries and lead to multiple pregnancies.

 An alternative to gonadotrophins is a surgical procedure called laparoscopic ovarian drilling (see below).
-This treatment can be as effective as using gonadotrophins, but it does not increase your risk of multiple pregnancies.
+This treatment can be as effective as using gonadotrophins, but it doesn't increase your risk of multiple pregnancies.

-It is likely that a fertility specialist will check that your fallopian tubes are not blocked before most of these treatments are used because this will prevent them from working.
+It's likely that a fertility specialist will check that your fallopian tubes aren't blocked before most of these treatments are used.

 Unwanted hair growth and hair loss